bob-beck/sc16passwords/README.md

 The hash corpus they got was generated from a number of dictionaries of languages and compromised passwords, along with some rules applied to permute words.
-It contained about 1 million md5 hashes, and about 2 million blowfish hashes, of various rounds of blowfish.
+It contained about 1 million md5 hashes, and about 2 million bcrypt hashes, of various rounds of bcrypt.
 They had been told that the competition data set would be at least partially dictionary based and representative of user passwords, but not what dictionaries they would be based on.

 There were 3400944 total hashes in the competition data set.
 Across all the teams 645873 distinct password hashes were cracked.
-616330 of those were MD5, 29543 were Blowfish.
+616330 of those were MD5, 29543 were bcrypt.

 The most successful team at this application got over 500,000 passwords, mostly md5, using nvidia p100 GPU's.
 Their technique was to